 5. Start vehicle during onsite visit.

-2. Business site inspection.
+2. Business site review.

-1. The owner should be present during the inspection.
+1. The owner should be present.

-2. Provide a description of the business and describe how it operates.
+2. Provide a description of operations.

 3. Have a copy of any current leases and licenses ready.